 Wisteria are popular for their beautiful flowers that are used in flower arrangements.
 They are one of the most popular flowering plants in Japan.
 However, it can be difficult to find a wisteria plant in the store.
 This is because they need to be grown from seeds.

 Growing a Wisteria Bonsai from seeds is not difficult at all.
-It only takes about three months to grow one and you can do it yourself at home with some simple steps!
+It only takes about three months to grow one and you can do it yourself at home with some simple steps to germinate wisteria seeds!

 Wisteria (Fuji 藤) Seeds Germination